apify/actor-whitepaper/README.md

 ### Initialization

 The SDKs provide convenience methods to initialize the Actor and handle its result.
-During initialization, it loads environment variables, checks configuration, prepares to receive system events, and optionally purges previous state from local storage.
+During initialization, the SDK loads environment variables, checks configuration, prepares to receive system events, and optionally purges previous state from local storage.

 #### Node.js